-The holding Company and material subsidiaries of the Group are identified on pages 30 and 31 in the Directors' report.
+The parent company and material subsidiaries of the Group are identified on pages 48 and 49 in the Directors' report.
 All of these entities and the Directors are related parties.
 There are no other related parties with whom transactions have taken place, other than as listed below.